Stock market today: the momentum of Wall Street is running out of steam after its last record week - ExBulletin

 This puts the S&P 500 on track for another winning month in what has been a nearly unstoppable run since late October.
 The strength has been sustainable, but the longer the market moves forward without a notable pullback, the closer we get to such a move, according to Chris Larkin, managing director of trading and investing at E-Trade at Morgan Stanley.

-Despite some hotter-than-expected inflation reports over the past couple of months, the Federal Reserve appears to expect inflation to continue its long-term slowing trend.
+Despite a series of recent reports showing that inflation remains higher than expected, the Federal Reserve appears to expect inflation to continue its long-term downward trend.

 Traders widely expect the Federal Reserve to begin cutting rates in June.
 That would provide relief to the economy as the Fed's policy rate has been at its highest level since 2001 for nearly eight months.
 High interest rates help curb inflation by slowing the overall economy and hurting investment prices.

-In the bond market, Treasury yields were up slightly.
-The 10-year yield rose from 4.20% Friday evening to 4.23%.
+In the bond market, Treasury yields were climbing.
+The 10-year yield rose from 4.20% Friday evening to 4.25%.

-In foreign stock markets, indices were mostly down in Europe and Asia.
+On foreign stock markets, indices mostly moved modestly in mixed trading in Europe and Asia.

 AP Business writers Yuri Kageyama and Matt Ott contributed.